 - are responsible for keeping their work and workspace orderly

-- responsible for studying and reviewing work before assessments
+- responsible for studying and reviewing work before tests and quizzes.

-As each year passes, I will be giving them more responsibilities and affording them more opportunities to make better decisions.
+As each year passes, I will give them more responsibilities and more opportunities to make better decisions.

 - understand that they are going through some serious changes and it is a very confusing time for them